eivindtostesen/hierarchical_peak_finding/README.md

 * [How_to_plot_tree.ipynb](How_to_plot_tree.ipynb)

 ## Citation
-Publications should cite the homepage of this software,
+In publications, please cite the current homepage of this software,

 * https://github.com/eivindtostesen/hierarchical_peak_finding

-and this open-access article that explains the methods behind:
+and this open-access article:

 >Tøstesen, E.
 >A stitch in time: Efficient computation of genomic DNA melting bubbles.